Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Methods

-Due to the relatively low number of cases (58 over 30 PJs), the determination of the positions of bridges in each exemplar image, and hence the Juno bridge traversal timestamps, was done manually, to avoid the introduction of artefacts or the omission of bridges by the automatic detection algorithm.
-The Juno footprint is considered to cross a manually identified arc when within 5 px; this is a relatively broad threshold to ensure that the full arc crossing is included.
-However, since the base image is a view of the aurora at a particular time, it may no longer be representative of the auroral morphology at the time of a supposed Juno bridge traversal, especially if the base-image central-spin time and Juno traversal time greatly differ.
-This effect can be counteracted by looking at the collated UVS map of the aurora centred at the time of the suspected bridge crossing.
-Though it would be unfeasible to manually designate the position of the bridge(s) in every collated map (which are separated by 30 seconds and cover a full $\sim$5-hour perijove), double-checking the bridge crossings against the instantaneous UVS images is a suitable compromise.
+Due to the relatively low number of cases (58 over 30 PJs), the determination of the positions of bridges in each exemplar image, and hence the Juno bridge traversal timestamps, was done manually (using the arc-convolved exemplar images, similar to Figure \ref{fig:bridge_detection}a, to highlight arc locations) to avoid the introduction of artefacts or the omission of bridges by the automatic detection algorithm.
+The Juno footprint is considered to cross a manually identified arc when within 5 px ($\sim$600 km); this is a relatively broad threshold to ensure that the full arc crossing is included.
+However, since the auroral morphology in the base image is determined from stacked UVS spectral scan centred at a particular time, it may not be representative of the auroral morphology at the time of a supposed Juno bridge traversal.
+This effect can be counteracted by looking at the instantaneous UVS map of the aurora at the time of the suspected bridge crossing to ensure that the bridge is approximately in the same position as in the exemplar image, and making adjustments to the crossing timestamps if necessary.
+The mean (and standard deviation) difference between the exemplar-map time and bridge crossings is 44 minutes ($\pm$23 minutes), so most bridge crossings are reliably determined from the initial manual estimates.
+Additionally, since the auroral arcs of bridges and the ME are typically crossed perpendicularly, the instantaneous UVS Juno-footprint brightness should show a peak during the supposed crossings, which can be used as an additional timestamp-validity check.
 In this work, the first 30 perijoves are considered, since after the 30th orbit, Juno's orbit is such that incomplete maps of the northern aurora become more and more common, making it difficult to identify mesoscale features like bridges, and passes over the southern aurora occur at increasingly greater altitudes, lowering the resolution of southern auroral maps and again making identification of the bridge challenging.
-Details of the automatically detected bridge and main-emission crossings are given in Table C.2 of the supplementary material.
+Details of the automatically detected bridge and ME crossings are given in Table \ref{tab:uvs_cases} of the supplementary material.